buroa/containers/README.md

 ## Credits

-A lot of inspiration and ideas are thanks to the hard work of [hotio.dev](https://hotio.dev/) and [linuxserver.io](https://www.linuxserver.io/) contributors.
+A lot of inspiration and ideas are thanks to the hard work of the home-ops community, [hotio.dev](https://hotio.dev/) and [linuxserver.io](https://www.linuxserver.io/) contributors.